Extended Hodge Theory for Fibred Cusp Manifolds: Introduction

 In this paper we study the Hodge structure and signature pairing for pseudomanifolds $X$ with one smooth singular stratum $B$.
 Let $Y\stackrel{\phi}{\to}B$ denote the link bundle of $B$ and $F$ be the link.
 Let $M = X-B$.
 It is also useful to define the blowup of $X$ along $B$, which is a manifold with boundary $\olM:= M \cup [0,1) \times Y$, where we fix an identification $U \cong (0,1) \times Y$, of the regular stratum of a normal neighborhood of $B$ in $X$.
-Let $x$ denote the variable on $(0,1)$.
+Let $x$ denote the variable on $(0,1)$, and extend it as a smooth function $>1$ on the rest of $M$.
 We can think of $U$ as ``the end" of $M$, and we obtain $\olM$ by adding an additional copy of $Y$ at $x=0$.

 On a pseudomanifold, $X$, the appropriate cohomology theory to study for Hodge results and signatures is the intersection cohomology.
 Intersection cohomology is a family of cohomologies on $X$ parametrised by a function called the perversity.
 In the original definition of intersection (co)homology, a perversity is a function $\frakp:\mathbb{N} \to \mathbb{N}$ satisfying certain restrictions.
 Near a point on a codimension $l$ stratum of a pseudomanifold, $X$, $\frakp(l)$ determines the form of the Poincar\'e lemma.
-Thus when there is a single, connected, smooth singular stratum $B \subset X$ of codimension $f+1$, the only part of the perversity which affects $I\!H_\frakp^*(X)$, is the value $\frakp(f+1)$.
+Thus when there is a single, connected, smooth singular stratum $B \subset X$ of codimension $f+1$, the only part of the perversity which affects $IH_\frakp^*(X)$, is the value $\frakp(f+1)$.
 We can first simplify notation in this setting by labelling the intersection cohomology spaces by $p:=\frakp(f+1)$ rather than by $\frakp$.
 Further, we will fix notation such that the Poincar\'e lemma for a cone has the form:

 In terms of this convention, standard perversities (those satisfying the original restrictions) satisfy $0 < p \leq f $.
 We use an extension of these definitions in which $p \in \mathbb{R}$.
 This does not give anything dramatically new; when $p \leq 0$, we get $H^*(X,B)$, whereas when $p > f$ we get $H^*(X-B)$.
 For $p \notin \mathbb{Z}$, we simply get the same thing as for the perversity given by the floor function $\lfloor p \rfloor$.
 Thus for any $p \in {\mathbb R}$ we fix the notation